pam-exchange/SymantecPAM-SPIX/README.md

 # SymantecPAM SPIX

-Many years ago a tool named **xsie** used for exporting and importing information to the Credential Management part of Xceedium (now Symantec PAM) was available as a Perl script.
+Many years ago a tool named **xsie** was available for exporting from and importing information to Xceedium Xsuite PAM.
+Not everything, but specifically the Credential Management part of Xsuite. **xsie** was tested with Xsuite versioin 3.2 and there have been many updates and enhancements as it evolved to Symantec PAM.
+The tool in this repository is a newer version of **xsie** working with Symantec PAM version 4.3.

 The tool SPIX has a similar functionality as the original xsie tool.

-Main purpose is to allow export of SymantecPAM credentials management information into CSV files, using names instead of internal IDs returned from the CLI commands.
-For example when refering to a master account for password change, the CLI returns an ID of the account.
-SPIX will convert the internal ID to names and use these in the CSV file.
-Also included in SPIX is an import functionality, where a CSV file can be used to bulk import new entries or to update existing entries.
+Symantec PAM has export/import functionality using CSV files.
+However, this does not completely cover the Credential Management parts and **SPIX** can be used to extract information and save this to CSV files. **SPIX** can also be used to import information from CSV files.
+The tool is written in Powershell and is available free to use.

-SPIX uses the CLI and API for finding and updating information in the credential management part of Symantec PAM.
-It uses a login user for CLI commands and an API key for API calls.
+When using **SPIX** it uses CLI and API calls to export and import information in Symantec PAM. **SPIX** will use the CLI/API users with the permissions they have in Symantec PAM, thus the permissions granted to the CLI/API users will determine if SPIX can retrieve ever7ything or if it has a limited functioinality in Symantec PAM.

 There are three Powershell scripts available.

-- SPIX-Config.ps1
+- **SPIX-Config.ps1**
 Script for generating a properties file with login credentials to CLI and API
-- SPIX.ps1
+- **SPIX.ps1**
 The import/export script
-- SPIX-Password.ps1
+- **SPIX-Password.ps1**
 When exporting passwords, these can be as plain text or encrypted using a passphrase.
 This tool is using the same encryption mechanism to decrypt and encrypt passwords.